Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 smartmon_device_active{disk="/dev/sdm",host="kjlmo900.hpc.amslabs.hpecorp.net",endpoint="metrics", instance="10.252.1.6:9100", job="node-exporter", namespace="sysmgmt-health", pod="cray-sysmgmt-health-prometheus-node-exporter-74fd8",edfish_instance="10.214.132.198:9220",type="sas"} 1.0
 ```

-NOTE: In the above metrics example `redfish_instance` is the `E1000` node primary management name IP address and instance is the master/worker node IP address where redfish-exporter pod is scheduled.
+NOTE: In the above metrics example, `redfish_instance` is the E1000 node primary management IP address;
+`instance` is the master/worker node IP address where the Redfish Exporter pod is scheduled.
-In case of open source `grafana` dashboards, instance in the `grafana` dashboards variable needs to be replaced with `redfish_instance` to get the `E1000` SMART data.
+For open source Grafana dashboards, instance in the Grafana dashboards variable needs to be replaced with
+`redfish_instance` in order to get the E1000 SMART data.